statamic/v2-docs/content/collections/tags/search.md

       all the variables inside that page.
 This includes things like `title`, `content`,
       etc.
+  -
+    name: is_page
+    type: boolean
+    description: Whether the current item is a page.
+  -
+    name: is_entry
+    type: boolean
+    description: Whether the current item is an entry.
+  -
+    name: is_term
+    type: boolean
+    description: Whether the current item is a taxonomy term.

 ---
-## Overview
+## Overview {#overview}

 An overview on how to _configure_ search, indexing, and the query form can be found in the [Search Docs](/search).

-## Example
+## Example {#example}

 On a search result page, you can loop through the results of the search like they were entries or pages.
 Because they are.
 You'll have access to all the data of all the content returned so you can format your results however you'd like.
-In this example, we're displaying a truncated vresion of the `content` field.
+In this example, we're displaying a truncated version of the `content` field.

 ```
 {{ search:results }}

   {{ if no_results }}
     <h2>No results.</h2>
   {{ else }}

     <a href="{{ url }}" class="result">